 Feminists, for example, will be hard pressed to explain how 25 of the 59 could be young women.
 After all, isn’t there hindering discrimination against females everywhere in our society — especially in the science classroom?
-How was the number of 25 achieved with only student achievement and no affirmative action?
+How was the number of 25 reached with only student achievement and no affirmative action?
 What can feminists denounce — that a full 29½ weren’t female?

 Worse, how will the whites-control-everything crowd explain the most glaring feature of the cover: The majority of the students are not European Christians.
 On the contrary, Jews, Orientals (“Asians”), and people from the Indian subcontinent (“South Asians”) form the greater part of the group.
 We find in one row: Feinberg, Fichtelberg, Gittin, Goldaper, and Gurevich.
 So, where is the “domination” by America’s dominant demographic?